waldrain/waldrain.github.io/moniwonig.md

 - completed water supply for waldrain &ndash; water connection from basement out to manhole for waldrain
 - attached tap to water cistern beside sauna
 - clean sandstone block at the bottom of living room cupboard outside wall
-- finished cleaning and insulating cornelius living room cupboard
+- finished cleaning and insulating egm living room cupboard
 - fixed crumbling front garden wall to street

 ### done 2021-04-07